Etta Wetherington details life while preparing for birthday party.

 While she was growing up, it was typical for high school girls to get married, she said, but she didn’t want to form that union while in adolescence.

 When she finally made that life-long commitment, it was to Joseph Long Wetherington – a Navy officer who served during World War II.
 He was assigned to the U.S.S.
-Yorkshire, which was attacked and sunk during the Battle of Midway.
+Yorktown, which was attacked and sunk during the Battle of Midway.

 Wetherington received numerous accolades after rescuing his fellow comrades who were left in the water.